jonatas/sql-data-science-training/README.md

 ## Explore

-Explring the Time Series Data and starting answering a few questions.
+Exploring the Time Series Data and starting answering a few questions.

 ## Questions